kamransadiqali/DevOps/Linux.md

 # 5. Shells and Shell Scripting
 ## Customize and use the shell environment
 - .
-- source
+- source  Executes commands stored in a file from within the current shell, and can also be used to refresh environment variables.
 - /etc/bash.bashrc
 - /etc/profile
-- env
+- env    Displays all environment variables running on the system.
-- export
+- export  Creates an environment variable with a value and then exports the environment variable or value pair to the system.
+- printenv  Prints a particular environment variable to the console.
 - set
 - unset
 - ∼/.bash_profile